 A new hire may not start employment until the required background check results are received and reviewed.
 Individuals refusing to undergo the background check will be eliminated from further consideration in the hiring process.

 This policy applies to all Humboldt State University programs and functions.
 This policy excludes the campus auxiliary organizations, which include the University Center, Associated Students, Sponsored Programs Foundation and the Advancement Foundation.
 As determined appropriate, background check requirements may apply to volunteers and consultants.

 As mandated by HR2008-25, background checks are required for all individuals at the time they are hired to perform any work at any sports camp/clinic that takes place on the HSU campus or is organized and sponsored by the campus, by an HSU auxiliary or by an outside entity.

 This requirement also applies to all existing non-represented HSU employees, all student assistants and all HSU volunteers who perform any work at an HSU hosted sports camp/clinic operated by HSU, an HSU auxiliary or by an outside entity.
 Such background checks must be completed prior to the commencement of any work or volunteer duties.
-It is the responsibility of the Athletics Department to coordinate compliance with Human Resources (HR).
+It is the responsibility of the Athletics Department to coordinate compliance with Academic Personnel Services and Human Resources (APSHR).

-Background checks will not be required of current Humboldt State University employees with the exception of HR and APS staff who will be responsible for overseeing the implementation of this policy.
-However, if a current employee applies for and is under final consideration for a vacant staff, counselor (faculty unit), coach or management personnel plan position, a background check will be required.
+Background checks will not be required of current Humboldt State University employees with the exception of APSHR staff who will be responsible for overseeing the implementation of this policy.
+However, if a current employee applies for and is under final consideration for a vacant staff, faculty, coach or management personnel plan position, a background check will be required.

 These guidelines do not apply to the screening of sworn and non-sworn employees of the University Police Department.
 The Guidelines and Standards for these individuals are contained in Government Code 1031 et seq. and are enforced by the Commission on Peace Officer Standards and Training.